matheusam/qmk_firmware/keyboards/handwired/50_malakeys/readme.md

 # 50_malakeys

+Just other cheap jj_50 clone.

 ## Flashing

-Just other cheap jj_50 clone.
+`make handwired/50_malakeys:default:avrdude`

-Short the arduino pins RST to GND quickly and it should enter into bootloader mode.
-After that just run:
+When asked to, short the arduino pins RST to GND quickly and it should enter into bootloader mode and start to write.

-`make handwired/50_malakeys:default:flash`

 ## keymaps